nestharus/mcp-to-skills/working/phase1/summaries/docs/to_integrate/e2e_dependencies.summary.md

 ## Staleness Indicators
 - The snippet adds `pytest-check==2.5.0` to `dependency-groups.dev`, but the actual `pyproject.toml` currently does not include `pytest-check` in any dependency group.
 - It defines an `e2e` marker under `tool.pytest.ini_options.markers`, while the real `pyproject.toml` has `markers = []` (no markers configured).
-- The file is written as an illustrative snippet with `... existing code ...` placeholders, not a full configuration, which can be misleading when compared to the concrete structure of the actual `pyproject.toml`.
+- The file is written as an illustrative snippet with `[ELIDED] existing code [ELIDED]` placeholders, not a full configuration, which can be misleading when compared to the concrete structure of the actual `pyproject.toml`.
 - Version pins shown here mostly match the real project (`pytest==9.0.1`, `pytest-asyncio==1.3.0`, `httpx==0.28.1`, `ruff==0.14.5`), but the doc does not confirm alignment and could drift as the project evolves.
 - The snippet does not mention other dev dependencies present in the real `pyproject.toml` (e.g., `pre-commit`, `checkov`), so copying it verbatim would lose context.